 Section 2.
-Company analysis: background
+Company analysis: Background

 Your vision and values define your company, so this is the right section to

 Section 3.
-Market analysis: search the trends
+Market analysis: Search the trends

 When looking for a potential market, please pay attention to the customer profile, needs, industry trends, and audience size.
 Your target audience is the one that needs your product or service, who will purchase it and use it.